-An Artist’s Journey to be held from 2nd – 26th May, 2018 at the Barbican Library, Barbican Centre, London.
+An Artist’s Journey was held from 2nd – 26th May, 2018 at the Barbican Library, Barbican Centre, London.

-This is Mike’s 3rd solo exhibition; his second at the Barbican.
-All the paintings are new work.
-We are delighted to announce that the Maritime Archaeology Trust will be exhibiting some of the work Mike has done for them in his role as Artist-in-Residence.
+This was Mike’s 3rd solo exhibition; his second at the Barbican.
+All the paintings were new work.
+We were pleased that the Maritime Archaeology Trust exhibited artefacts, alongside some of the work Mike had completed for them in his role as Artist-in-Residence.

 In June 2017, Mike exhibited 4 paintings at sgfa@bankside.
 This exhibition ran from 6 – 18 June at Bankside Gallery, Thames Riverside, 48 Hopton Street, London SE1 9JH. http://www.sgfa.org.uk/